 What part your company will play in the digital future depends on your digital transformation strategy.
 Developing a sound strategy that is based on detailed analysis can help any business predict possible risks, calculate the resources of such endeavor, and ensure a successful outcome.

 Many businesses have thousands of digital efforts underway.
 However, only a small number of them have a clear direction.
-One study by Forrester discovered that only 27% of companies have a digital strategy set up.

 There’s no doubt that any digital transformation endeavor requires a coherent digital strategy.
 Here are five things that every digital leader should consider as they build transformation strategies.